1. Show pending tasks and the active-compaction table.

-Before modifying runtime parameters, isolate whether the backlog stems from write amplification, compaction strategy misalignment, or repair stream contention.
-Execute the following diagnostic sequence on a representative node.
+Before modifying any runtime parameter, isolate whether the backlog stems from write amplification, compaction-strategy misalignment, or repair-stream contention.
+These checks are read-only; run the full sequence on a representative node and stop if any gate fails.

 # 1. Show pending tasks and the active-compaction table.